Biden: Lindsey Graham will 'regret his whole life' doing Trump's bidding on Ukraine

 "I am disappointed, and quite frankly I'm angered, by the fact -- he knows me; he knows my son; he knows there's nothing to this," Biden said.
 "Trump is now essentially holding power over him that even the Ukrainians wouldn't yield to.
 The Ukrainians would not yield to, quote, 'investigate Biden' -- there's nothing to investigate about Biden or his son."

+Democrats, meanwhile, are 10 weeks from the Iowa caucuses -- but the field is far from settled, with a four-person top tier that includes Biden, Massachusetts Sen. Elizabeth Warren, Vermont Sen. Bernie Sanders and South Bend, Indiana, Mayor Pete Buttigieg.

-In the interview, Biden also jabbed former New York City Mayor Michael Bloomberg, who has taken steps toward a late entrance into the 2020 Democratic presidential race, and former Massachusetts Gov. Deval Patrick, who recently entered the race.
+Concerns within the Democratic establishment over the field -- and Biden's standing in it -- have prompted late entries.
+Biden said he welcomed new entries to the races, specifically New York City Mayor Michael Bloomberg, who has taken steps toward a late entrance into the 2020 Democratic presidential race, and former Massachusetts Gov. Deval Patrick, who recently entered the race.

-The Bloomberg and Patrick candidacies were seen as a vote of no confidence from establishment Democratic donors in Biden's campaign.
+In the interview, also Biden responded to Trump having questioned his mental state on Fox News.

 Asked about concerns he can't carry the presidential race through to the finish line, Biden said, "Come on.
 I welcome the competition."

-Note: This story has been updated with additional quotes from Friday's interview.